 Thankful for Gluten Free Thanksgiving Tips

-But what happens when you can’t eat gluten and have to reinvent the classics?
-Chances are, most of those old family recipes will need some tweaking in order for you to enjoy Thanksgiving the way you used to!
+Those old family recipes will need some tweaking in order for you to enjoy Thanksgiving the way you used to.

-There are a million gluten free Thanksgiving recipes out there on Google and Pinterest to choose from.
-What I’m hoping to do is help you decide where you want to focus your time as well as give you the scoop on some good (and safe!!!) gluten free products that you can use in common Thanksgiving dishes.
+What I’m hoping to do is help you decide where you want to focus your time, as well as give you the scoop on some good (and safe!) gluten free products that you can use in common Thanksgiving recipes.

-There are a lot of delicious gluten free options to consider, so read on dear friend, to discover delicious gluten free Thanksgiving food ideas, hacks, and products that will have you wishing you’d worn stretchy pants with the rest of ‘em.
+There are a lot of delicious gluten free options to consider, so read on dear friend, to discover delicious gluten free Thanksgiving food tips and products that will have you wishing you’d worn stretchy pants with the rest of ‘em.

 Appetizers

 This course is your little gluten free belly’s time to shine as the possibilities for appetizers are endless.
-My husband’s absolute favorite is Bacon Wrapped BBQ Water Chestnuts, aka the best thing you will ever eat.
-Cheese boards with gluten free crackers are always a hit and an easy gluten free spinach artichoke dip is another crowd pleaser.
+My husband’s absolute favorite is Bacon Wrapped BBQ Water Chestnuts.
+It has minimal ingredients—Heinz ketchup is GF, so is Lea Perrins Worcestershire Sauce.
+Cheese boards with gluten free crackers are always a hit, and an easy gluten free spinach artichoke dip is another crowd pleaser.
 I love this easy 5 ingredient Caesar Spinach and Artichoke Dip from Iowa Girl Eats.

 Casseroles

-While casseroles, like green bean casserole and sweet potato casserole, are delicious, they do take some extra time, ingredients, and sometimes even practice to make.
-So to help you out, here are some GF alternatives to some common casserole ingredients.
+Casseroles, like green bean casserole and sweet potato casserole are delicious, but they do take some extra time, ingredients, and sometimes even practice to make.
+To help you out, here are some gluten free alternatives to some common casserole ingredients.

-Breadcrumb topping – EASILY make your own breadcrumbs with Three Bakers Bread or Rice Chex mixed with some spices (or sugar and cinnamon for a sweet topping)!
+Breadcrumb Topping – EASILY make your own breadcrumbs with crushed up Rice Chex mixed with some salt, garlic powder, and butter (or sugar and cinnamon for a sweet topping)!

 Marshmallows – Kraft Jet Puffed Marshmallows are safe if you are in need for a sweet potato casserole.
 According to Celiac.com, Kraft states that marshmallows are not subject to gluten during production.